codemerything/thequizapp/README.md

 git checkout -b YourBranchName
 ```

-2. Add it to staging area
+2. Add it to the staging area

 > NOTE: don't commit the package.json